zcabjro/InnoFlow_VSCode/README.md

 # InnoFlow README

-This is the README for your extension "InnoFlow".
+This is the README for the Innoflow VSCode extension.

 ## Features